-KHSC strongly encourages all patients and visitors to wear a mask/face covering.
+KHSC requires all patients and visitors to wear a mask/face covering.
 If there is a reason why you are not able to wear one, such as a health condition that may make it hard for you to breathe, tell the entrance screening staff.
 They will discuss your situation and your options with you.

 Will I get a mask when I arrive?

 Our entrance screening staff will ask you to wash your hands and ask you if you have a mask/face covering to put on.
 Our preference is for patients to bring their own mask/face covering from home in order to conserve our stock of masks for health care workers.
-However, where this is not possible, you will be provided with a mask at the screening station.
+However, if this is not possible, you will be provided with a mask at the screening station.
 There will be information and posters showing you how to put on your mask.
 You will be required to wash your hands again after putting on your mask/face covering.

 If you have a disposable (medical or industrial) mask, it must:

-- be new and clean (not worn before)
+- Be new and clean (not worn before)

-- be worn properly according to the maker’s instructions
+- Be worn properly according to the maker’s instructions

-- all attached ear loops, straps or ties should be used properly
+- All attached ear loops, straps or ties should be used properly

-- not have any tears, holes or vents
+- Not have any tears, holes or vents

-- not have exhale vents or valves.
-Although we know a vented mask may be more comfortable, it does not prevent your germs from spreading to others.
+- Not have exhale vents or valves.
+Although we know a vented mask may be more comfortable, it does not prevent your germs from spreading to others

 If you have a reusable cloth mask or face covering, it must:

-- be freshly washed; you should be able to machine wash and dry your mask between each use without it changing shape or being damaged
+- Be freshly washed; you should be able to machine wash and dry your mask between each use without it changing shape or being damaged

-- be comfortable and fit snugly against your face
+- Be comfortable and fit snugly against your face

-- ideally be made of multiple layers of fabric
+- Ideally be made of multiple layers of fabric

-- allow you to breathe easily.
+- Allow you to breathe easily

 Can I take my mask/face covering off once my appointment is over?